TiagoMA90/connect/README.md

 <img src="readme/img/PopularProfiles.png" alt="Popular Profiles">

 ## Followers & Following
 - The Followers and Followings component located only on the users Profile page displays a list, truncated by 5 users, of all the users that a user is either following or being followed by.
-This only list the users, but allows visitors to also access their profiles.

 <img src="readme/img/FollowersFollowings.png" alt="Followers & Following">

 ## Filtered Comments by User & Community Comments
 - Respectively, the Filtered Comments & Community Comments components render in the Profile page and "/" accordingly.

-<img src="readme/img/FilteredComments.png" alt="Filtered Comments">

 - Filtered Comments lists all comments & details submited by a user to a list of posts from latest to oldest.
 Ergo, for each comment a link is attributted to the post of a comment, if a user wishes to read the parent Post.

-<img src="readme/img/CommunityComments.png" alt="Community Comments">
+<img src="readme/img/FilteredComments.png" alt="Filtered Comments">

 - Community Comments lists all comments & details submited by all users to a list of all posts from latest to oldest.
 Ergo, for each comment a link is also attributted to the post of a comment, if a user also wishes to read the parent Post.

+<img src="readme/img/CommunityComments.png" alt="Community Comments">

 ---
+(ELABORATE)
 Features & Functionality
 (FE)Features and Functionality for Reg.
 Non-Registered Users:
 Visitors can read all posts from "/".